Alfresco/docs-alfresco/federation-services/latest/config/index.md

 #### Commonly Supported Operations

-> **Note**: The capabilities of each Content Service Connector is limited to operations allowed by the repository.
+> **Note:** The capabilities of each Content Service Connector is limited to operations allowed by the repository.
 Additionally, not all methods are available for all connectors.
 View individual connector pages for a list of capabilities.

 * Creating content